 I met up with a dear Mother, Chennel, the other day, accompanied by my friend Laura.
 Chennel had to say goodbye to her beloved son, Jovan, just a few short months ago.
 He was 11.
 He suffered with “Battens Disease.”
 It was cruel to him, but his Mum nursed and cared for him courageously, and was such an advocate for his every need.
 She is an incredible Mother.
 She is in the Fall season of deep grief.

-All of a sudden, when Jovan passed away, the care stopped, and it’s as if her breath stopped too.
+All of a sudden, when Jovan passed away, the care stopped, and it’s as if her breathing stopped too.
 The walls come crumbling down in an instant as a wrecking ball crashes in with no regard to the walls of the house where our precious ones reside.
-Gaping gashes lay raw and bleeding in our personhood.
+Gaping gashes lay opened up and bleeding in our personhood.

 It was a privilege to sit alongside her, and be in her presence.
 She has another son Gianni, who is a typical young boy.
 He is full of fun and mischief.
 He has seen a great deal in his young life.
 He has witnessed a Mom of incredible courage and resolve, and he has been a part of that care.

 The brothers and sisters of those kids that are chronically ill, and diseased experience a different life than most of their peers with typical siblings.

 I believe that can be said to be true of my sons, Zach, and Logan.
 Their lives have been deeply impacted living life with their sister for 17 years.
-To me greatness of character is built in the mine fields of disease and despair, seeing and baring witness to seeing someone you love suffer and struggle on a daily basis.
-There is no greater piercing of the soul, then having to watch, and not being able to make it better.
+To me greatness of character is built on the mine fields of disease and despair, seeing and baring witness to observing someone you love suffer and struggle on a daily basis pierces the soul.
+Having to watch, and not being able to make it better is exquisite torture.

 There is a trying to make sense of a life situation that is quite simply nonsensical.